Taliban's treatment of women may be crime against humanity: UN experts | Law-Order

 ALSO READ

-Afghanistan: Social media campaign calls out Taliban to open secondary schools for girls
+Ukraine units reach western bank of Dnipro in Kherson region - armed forces

-British policies on migration, rights issues under fire at U.N. rights forum
+Afghanistan: Tribal elders call out Taliban to reopen girls' schools in Nimroz